DiegoMagdaleno/DiegoMagdaleno/README.md

 <img align="left"  width=20% height=20% src="https://github.com/DiegoMagdaleno/DiegoMagdaleno/blob/master/images/ecosystem.jpeg?raw=true">

-- **Unified UIs and Experiences:** I cannot stress this enough, but I feel like all devices should feel like one in different form factors, in fact im an Apple user because of the ecosystem, I think we should be able to perform the same operations on either devices with a similar experience in the UI, therefore as you might have guess, based on my previous work, I absolutely love the Apple ecosystem.
+- **Unified UIs and Experiences:** I cannot stress this enough, but I feel like all devices should feel like one in different form factors, in fact I used to be an Apple user because of the ecosystem, while now im more than happy with my Windows 10 PC and Apple products, however I still think think we should be able to perform the same operations on either devices with a similar experience in the UI, therefore as you might have guess, based on my previous work, I absolutely love any brand that is able to generate a seamless ecosystem.

   And I would love seeing something by Google similar to this ecosystem in their Chromebooks and Android devices, or KDE with KDE mobile, or even GNOME!
 This is one of my favorite things in computing, so you will normally see an attempt of my own to make my software run everywhere.

 - **UNIX:** I love UNIX-like operating systems, in fact, who doesn't?, so im interested in porting software from one UNIX platform to another, normally this is easy, unless the software depends on GNU syscalls, you can tell I don't like gnulibc, but I love writing software that works the same or very similar in all *NIX operating systems!
 Therefore my software normally works in both macOS and Linux, and since macOS is BSD-like it also works on BSD, sometimes, when the planets align, it works on Windows.

+- **WSL:** As you might have guessed one of my favorite components of Windows 10, is WSL, a fully working Linux ecosystem, I have developed some stuff for WSL that you can find on my its corresponding repositories.
+In my opinion Linux apps should feel as first class citizens on Windows 10.

 ### 🔭 I’m working on